matter-labs/zinc/zinc-book/src/05-variables-and-types/02-types/01-scalar.md

 - decimal: `0`, `1`, `122`, `574839572494237242`
 - hexadecimal: `0x0`, `0xfa`, `0x0001`, `0x1fffDEADffffffffffBEEFffff`

-Following the Rust rules, only unsigned integer literals can be expressed, since the unary minus is not a part of the literal but a standalone operator.
+Only unsigned integer literals can be expressed, since the unary minus is not a part of the literal but a standalone operator.
 Thus, unsigned values can be implicitly casted to signed ones using the unary minus.

 ### Casting

-Casting is possible only to a type with greater bitlength.
-Probably, this behavior will become less strict in the future.
+Casting can be done only between integer and `field` types.
+If the value does not fit into the target type, it is truncated.

 ### Inference